oserve/PyNMR/README.md

 - Download NMR restraints file from the [PDB](http://www.rcsb.org/pdb/home/home.do) directly from this plugin
 - Choose method of distance calculation between atoms (in case of ambiguous restraints)
 - Choice for colors and size of NOE representations
+- Selection of constraint by clicking and visualization on the 3D structure

 Installation :
 ------------